schoolofcities/udsc-2025/README.md

 - Tutorial on spatial data and exploring data in QGIS

-- Tutorial on finding and using census data for making maps and socio-demographic analysis of cities
+- Tutorial on finding and analyzing census data for demographic / socio-economic analysis and research

 - Cartography & Data Visualization short presentation and discussion

-- Tutorial on creating choropleth maps and proportional maps in QGIS
+- Tutorial on creating choropleth maps and proportional symbol maps in QGIS

 - Tutorial on querying, downloading, and mapping OpenStreetMap data